What is a full-time equivalent (FTE)?

 - Add up the total full-time working hours for all full-time employees

-- Add up the total part-time working hours
+- Add up the total part-time hours worked

 - Combine both totals to get total working hours